 Want to join us?

-Dr Needham and Dr Lalchandani are Co-chairs of the Local Governments Creating Healthy Food Environments Interest Group (formerly Nourish Network Local Government Interest Group) a collaborative group containing both internal and external interest holders in creating healthy and sustainable food environments in local governments.
+Dr Needham and Dr Lalchandani are Co-chairs of the Local Governments Creating Healthier Food Environments Interest Group (formerly Nourish Network Local Government Interest Group) a collaborative group containing both internal and external interest holders in creating healthy and sustainable food environments in local governments.

 Upcoming Events